 - Review your workload.
 Make sure that poor time-management skills are not to blame for your stress.

 - Remember that quitting isn’t the only option.
 After careful review, you may decide that you can’t cope with your current workload.
-You could reduce your study load or take a leave of absence.
+You could reduce your study load, or take a semester break or intermission from study.
 Consult with the student administration for more information.